ElMoha943/VRC-InviteAll/README.md

-# VRCF-IBot
+# InviteAll Script

-a random vrchat friend &amp; invite bot
+Add your login details and instance id, then run the script to automatically invite all your friends.

 Made with [VRChat API](https://github.com/vrchatapi) package

 # Disclaimer !!

-This vrchat Friend and Invite bot is distributed as-is, with no guarenty it will work or will not get you banned

-I (Tom) will NOT be responsible for any banned accounts and / or IP's
+I will NOT be responsible for any banned accounts and / or IP's, this project is for educational purposes only!